Olympic rings at night in Atlanta, Georgia

 Centennial Olympic Park in Atlanta

-Centennial Olympic Park is the largest downtown park in the country developed in the last 25 years.
+Centennial Olympic Park is a 21-acre park that hosts a variety of free, fun-filled, family entertainment throughout the year.
 The Fountain of Rings is the world’s largest interactive fountain, featuring the Olympic symbol of five interconnecting rings.
-Today, this 21-acre park boasts a variety of free, fun-filled, family entertainment throughout the year.

 Olympic Cauldron in Savannah